 When is the Meet and Greet event for Kindergarten students and their families?

-A Meet & Greet takes place on Wednesday, August 26, 2020 from 10:30 a.m. to 12:00 p.m. at your child’s school.
+We are planning for a Meet & Greet to take place on Wednesday, August 25, 2021 from 10:30 a.m. to 12:00 p.m. at your child’s school.
 This provides an opportunity for children and parents to meet the teacher, become familiar with the classroom and take a short ride around the parking lot on the school bus.
 A Parent Night (for parents and guardians only) is held in mid-September.
 At Parent Night you will learn more about classroom specific information from the teacher as well as an overview of the Kindergarten curriculum.